vincentsma/Financial-News/README.md

 ## **Contact**

-We welcome pull requests and suggestions on this repository.
+Pull requests and suggestions are welcome on this repository.
 For any questions, feedback, or if you'd like to collaborate, feel free to reach out at any time.
 Contact me at: [vsm220003@utdallas.edu](mailto:vsm220003@utdallas.edu)